ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Using Network High Availability
 {: #shared_vcd-ops-guide-network-ha}

-Use Network High Availability to anchor your vCloud Director network in two data centers.
+Use Network High Availability to anchor your VMware Cloud Director network in two data centers.

 You must access data center groups to use the Network High Availability feature.
 A data center group acts as a cross-virtual data center router that provides the following.
 * Centralized networking administration